tranhelen/tranhelen/_drafts/2016-12-05-carvingalife.md

 These can be big or small examples.
 Regardless of the size, they're a very good indication of when you _haven't_ lived according to your values.
 Ask yourself why you felt so frustrated or empty.

 **4. What activities put me in 'flow' state?**
 _Flow_ is when you feel like you are fully immersed in something.
-List activities which make you forget about everything else in your life.
+List activities which make you forget about everything else in your life and beside them list why.

 **5. Who are my role models?**
 List all of your role models.
 It could be someone you know but it could also be someone you admire from afar.
 Ask yourself why they make that list.